Rajat-Dabade/chetana-education-society/DEPLOYMENT.md

 ---

-## 🔒 Step 8: Setup SSL with Let's Encrypt
+## 🔒 Step 8: Setup SSL with Let's Encrypt (Optional - Only if you have a domain)

+> **Note:** SSL certificates require a domain name.
+If you're using only IP address, skip this step.
+You can add SSL later when you get a domain.

 ### 8.1 Install Certbot